shivam6862/Learning-DevOps/README.md

 ## 6.Devops-Rest-Topics

 Certainly!
 Git, Maven, Gradle, Selenium, Docker, Jenkins, Kubernetes, Ansible, Puppet, Nagios, and Chef are widely used tools in the field of software development and continuous integration.
 Each plays a specific role in various stages of the software development lifecycle.

+## 7.Learning Docker

+This repository provides a quick reference guide for common Docker commands and Docker Compose usage.
+It covers essential tasks such as checking Docker versions, pulling images, running containers, managing volumes, and using Docker Compose for orchestrating multi-container applications.
+Whether you're a beginner or experienced Docker user, this guide offers detailed explanations and purposes for each command, making it a handy resource for Docker-related workflows.